agwisniewska/projekt/README.md

 2. Next as you clone repository, find it in your computer folder (f.e.
 Desktop)

-3. Then find a file index.html and doubleclick on it (to open Angularjs project double click on folder projektAngular, find index.html and doubleclick on it)
+3. Then find a file index.html and doubleclick on it (to open Angularjs project doubleclick on folder projektAngular, find index.html and doubleclick on it)

 4. Here it is!